-Fuel poverty - a customer is said to be in fuel poverty, or is deemed as 'fuel poor' if they spend more than 10% of their weekly income on energy.
+Fuel poverty - a customer is said to be in fuel poverty, or is deemed as 'fuel poor' if they need to spend more than 10% of their weekly income on energy in order to obtain an acceptable level of warmth.

-'Hard to heat' or 'hard to treat' homes - These are homes which are constructed with solid walls, generally without a cavity between the outer external wall and the inner wall surfaces.
+'Hard to heat' or 'hard to treat' homes - These are homes which are constructed with solid walls i.e. without a cavity between the outer external wall and the inner wall surfaces.